-If erosion is detected during scheduled monitoring of the Project it will be documented and reported to Paramount's ARO department.
+Where erosion is detected during scheduled monitoring of the Project it will be documented and reported to Paramount's ARO department.
 Based on the data, the ARO Department will recommend appropriate action, should it be required.
 Where concerns are urgent, the ARO Department is contacted immediately.
-In the event that a significant deposit of sediment into a waterbody/watercourse occurs and was caused by Paramount's operations, Paramount will notify the appropriate government agencies and the MVLWB.
+If a significant deposit of sediment into a waterbody/watercourse occurs and was caused by Paramount's operations, Paramount will notify the appropriate government agencies and the MVLWB.
+Affected parties are notified via the MVLWB online review system or notified by Paramount as per the Incident Notification Protocol that can be viewed in the project Spill Contingency Plan.

-Under Schedule 1 part k) as part of the Annual Licence Report Paramount will report to the MVLWB activities conducted in accordance with this plan once approved.
+Under Schedule 1 Part k) as part of the Annual Licence Report Paramount will report to the MVLWB activities conducted in accordance with this plan once approved.
+Affected parties are notified via the MVLWB online review system when the Report is available for review.